 S.No.
-Course Outcomes Level of Attainment CO-1 Able to apply algorithmic principles to address problems in biology Analytical CO-2 Use various methods from computational biology to implement their algorithmic versions Usage CO-3 Analyze problems in biology and able to design new protocols and algorithms for biological data analysis Analytical CO-4 Able to analyze the algorithms in computational biology and identify their limiting factors to propose new design principles Analytical CO-5 Assessment of biological complexity through algorithmic principles Analytical
+Course Outcomes Level of Attainment Able to apply algorithmic principles to address problems in biology Analytical CO-1 Use various methods from computational biology to implement their algorithmic Usage CO-2 versions Analyze problems in biology and able to design new protocols and algorithms for Analytical CO-3 biological data analysis Able to analyze the algorithms in computational biology and identify their limiting Analytical CO-4 factors to propose new design principles Assessment of biological complexity through algorithmic Analytical CO-5 principles

 Unit Contents Lectures required 1 Introduction: An overview of Algorithms, Sequence and String search algorithms with mathematical formulations for similarity and distance scoring systems with their algorithmic implementations.
-6 2 Genome Assembly:Complexity of DNA problems and their simulatory solutions.Genomeassemblyalgorithms, their computationalimplications and applications.
-7 3 Graph based Algorithms: Graph algorithms in bioinformatics and their applications to fragment assembly, Eulerian and Hamiltonian Cycle Problem, Interval graph algorithm, shortest superstring problem and its mapping with traveling salesman problem.
+6 2 Genome Assembly: Complexity of DNA problems and their simulatory solutions.
+Genome assembly algorithms, their computational 7 implications and applications.
+3 Graph based Algorithms: Graph algorithms in bioinformatics and their applications to fragment assembly, Eulerian and Hamiltonian Cycle Problem, Interval graph algorithm, shortest superstring problem and its mapping with traveling salesman problem.
 4 4 Motif and Regulatory element's Algorithms: Algorithms for finding regulatory motifs in genomic sequences through profiles and consensus approaches.
 Brute Force Motif Search, Median String Search algorithms and their refinements.
 Algorithms for Sequencing by hybridization (SBH), use of spectrum approach to solve SBH problem.
 5 5 Gene prediction: Algorithmic approaches for Contig assembly to super- contigs.
 Computational challenges for gene prediction, popular algorithms and their implementations for gene prediction.
 Exon chaining and Spliced Alignment Problems.
-7 6 Brute Force and branch and bound algorithms:Brute Force and branch and bound algorithms for Partial Digest Problem, restriction mapping, partial digest and double digest problems and their solutions through multiset and homometric sets.
+7 6 Brute Force and branch and bound algorithms: Brute Force and branch and bound algorithms for Partial Digest Problem, restriction mapping, partial digest and double digest problems and their solutions through multiset and homometric sets.
 5 7 MSA advancedments: Progresssive and iterative refinements of MSA algorithms, Barton-Sternberg Iterative Refinement Algorithm, STAR and TREE alignment approaches, Greedy and Entropy approach for MSA.
 5 8 Graph based MSA advancements: Partial Order (PO)-MSA, and A- Bruijn Alignment (ABA) algorithm for MSA.
 Combinatorial dynamic programming approach for MSA.
 3 Total Le ctures 42